TACC/data_trainings/PAP-TACC-2022/README.md

 ## Environment Setup (Windows)

-1. Install R version 4.1.2
+1. Install or upgrade to R version 4.1.2

-2. Install R studio

-3. Install Rtools
+2. Install Rtools

 4. Add Rtools to the system search path by running the following in an R console: